 - Matches and lighters can cause burns and can start house fires and other fires.
 Keep them away from children.

 - Smoking while driving increases the chance of having an accident.
+Smoking while in a car where there are any children is agaist the law and the person smoking can be fined.

 Be a healthy role model